tuandung222/Small-Qwen-Coding-Multiple-Choice/README.md

 # Qwen-Coder-MCQ: Fine-tuning Qwen2.5 for Multiple-Choice Coding Questions

-This project provides a framework for fine-tuning Qwen2.5 Coder models on multiple-choice coding questions with structured YAML reasoning.
+This project provides a framework for fine-tuning Qwen2.5 Coder models on multiple-choice coding questions with structured reasoning.
 It uses LoRA (Low-Rank Adaptation) for efficient training and includes a comprehensive pipeline for data processing, training, and evaluation.

 ## Features

 - **Parameter-efficient fine-tuning** with LoRA
 - **Optimized training** using Unsloth
-- **Structured reasoning** with YAML-format outputs
+- **Multiple reasoning paradigms** including scientific, socratic, legal, and philosophical approaches
 - **Comprehensive evaluation** framework
 - **HuggingFace Hub integration** for model sharing
 - **Flexible configuration** via command line arguments